sampsyo/cs6120/content/blog/2019-09-25-autograd/index.md

 Our primary evaluation was to run Bril as an AD engine through the command line, for the purposes of optimizing some function within Python.

-For this purpose, we wrote an `opt.py`, which simply compiles a typescript file, sets the parameters, and repeatedly runs our AD engine for the purposes of gradient descent.
+For this purpose, we wrote an `opt.py`, which simply compiles a TypeScript file, sets the parameters, and repeatedly runs our AD engine for the purposes of gradient descent.